Schizophrenia Video

 As human beings, we reach certain points in social development that are key to a successful life.
 From a mere toddler to teenage years and from midlife to elderly days, we need to meet certain goals and points.
 Erick Erickson listed numerous points of achievement that need to be completed within the human life span.
 When these goals are not met, individuals regress or unable to find satisfaction in life.

-This obviously has alot to do with individuals and their overall happiness or unhappiness in life.
+This obviously has allot to do with individuals and their overall happiness or unhappiness in life.
 Many grieve a life that has not met one’s aspirations.
 This is due many times because individuals did not develop socially.
 They look back with sadness or inability to move forward.
 They have regrets and remain stagnant in life.
 Grief Counselors through an understanding of a person’s life narrative, can better address abstract grief in an individual and help diagnose where the grief is coming from by understanding a person’s life story.

 Please also review AIHCP’s Grief Counseling Certification.
 The program is online and independent study and open to qualified professionals seeking a four year certification in grief counseling.